 The Taliban Recognition Conundrum

 In what may be regarded as one of the most eventful chapters of modern history, the world stood witness as the Taliban returned to power in Afghanistan post-United States withdrawal from the country in August 2021.
 It brought back into focus the beginnings of a 20-year-long occupation, when the US-led invasion in 2001 toppled the original Taliban regime, laying the foundations for a Western-backed governmental setup under the Bonn Agreement.
-Alienated as they undoubtedly were, then as stakeholders in these seemingly “Afghan-led” conferences wherein being debated the future course of the country’s affairs, there is little reason to doubt their conviction to reinstate themselves at a time more opportune, as indicated by a famously reported, almost prophetic remark by a Taliban commander to Rick Hillier, Canada’s former Chief of the Defense Staff, “You have the watches, but we have the time”.
+Alienated as they undoubtedly were, then as stakeholders in these seemingly “Afghan-led” conferences wherein being debated the future course of the country’s affairs, there is little reason to doubt their conviction to reinstate themselves and demand recognition, at a time more opportune, as indicated by a famously reported, almost prophetic remark by a Taliban commander to Rick Hillier, Canada’s former Chief of the Defense Staff, “You have the watches, but we have the time”.

 At present though, making sense of the time elapsed, and its significance for Afghanistan and its people presses upon the international community the perennial question of conferring external legitimacy to an entity that is now the undisputed authority in the country.
 With no official recognition of the Taliban regime as yet on the horizon, the region is rife with much speculation as to what it may bring to it, if and when it happens.

-Taliban\’s Quest for Legitimacy
+Taliban’s Quest for Legitimacy

 The Taliban’s long quest for incontrovertible legitimacy, at least on the international stage, is far from over.